-The idea is then to combine this vector map with in-session variables and customer onsite behaviors to capture searcher intent.
-Apply machine learning in real-time to tailor query suggestions, autocomplete, dynamic facets or recommendations for the shopper.
+The idea is then to combine this vector map with in-session variables and customer onsite behaviors to capture search intent.
+Apply machine learning in real-time to tailor query suggestions, autocomplete, dynamic facets, or recommendations for the shopper.

-For example, there’s nothing in the query “gloves” that specifies that the user is interested in golf gloves, rather than, say, winter gloves.
+For example, there’s nothing in the content of the query “gloves” that specifies that the user is interested in golf gloves rather than, say, winter gloves.
 But onsite customer behavior and the fact that she’s been browsing through golf pants definitely help capture the shopper’s intended meaning.

 This is a new and exciting way we can solve commerce challenges such as cold start shoppers and detecting shopper intent that goes beyond the limitations of what semantic search can offer.